0snap/wg-tools/README.md

 ### Behavior

 You can create a 'WG' (flat share) with a login, then actually login with that.
 The app stores expenses and calculates the mean among all participants.
 It offers a human-usable interface for non-tech people.
+Currently under development, so basically anything may change from now to then!

+### Planning
-Currently under development, so basically anything may change from now to then!!!
-Nexts steps are security tests for the login.
-Then come all the things that are not already checkmarked below in this readme.
+The next most necessary step is exhaustive testing for frontend-side reducer and action creator logic.
+Then comes a user feature for custom settings and I want to work out some concept for automated security testing.
+Then all the things that are not already checkmarked below in this readme.

 ## Usage